manuelyhvh/sql-server-samples/samples/features/sql-big-data-cluster/deployment/kubeadm/README.md

-# Create a Kubernetes cluster using Kubeadm on Ubuntu 16.04 LTS or 18.04 LTS
+# Create a Kubernetes cluster using Kubeadm on Ubuntu 20.04 LTS

 ## __[ubuntu](ubuntu/)__